LengSainoy/Homeworks/src/main/java/exercises/loops/teacher/NestedLoop-homeworks.md

 Guest number between 51 - 74:
 > 62

-Congrats Tommy, You've won.
+Congrats Leng, You've won.
 The winner number is 62
 Your total guess are 5 times.
 ```

 ### Extra: Keeping high score (optional)

-- program should keep record of high score (lowest number of guess)
+- program should always keep record of high score (lowest number of guess)
+- each level should have their own high scores. hence you should have 3 high scores
+- high score should NOT be mixed for each level.
 - after finish the program should prompt player to try again with display the high score of the
   previous game.

 ```
+// use the example above
+The best scores are
+ - easy difficulty : <number_of_guess> tries
-The best score is <number_of_guess> tries
+ - medium difficulty : <number_of_guess> tries
+ - hard difficulty : <number_of_guess> tried
 Would you like to try again. (y/n)
 ```